dhgrs/chainer-VQ-VAE/README.md

 - chainer(4.0.0b3)
 - librosa(0.5.1)

 And now you can try it on Google Colaboratory.
-You don't need install chainer/librosa or buy GPUs.
+You don't need install chainer/librosa in your local or buy GPUs.
 Check [this](Colaboratory/README.md).
 # Usage
 ## download dataset
 You can download VCTK-Corpus(en) from [here](http://homepages.inf.ed.ac.uk/jyamagis/page3/page58/page58.html).
 And you can download CMU-ARCTIC(en)/voice-statistics-corpus(ja) very easily via [my repository](https://github.com/dhgrs/download_dataset).